Wales and England's North

 1st Overnight Snowdonia

-Sept 8: Allowing a leisurely morning, we shall take a moderate drive to another medieval walled town, and Conwy Castle.
+Sept 8: Allowing for a leisurely morning, we shall then take a moderate drive to Conwy, another medieval walled town, and Conwy Castle.
 You will never forget the first glimpse of this magnificent castle!
 You will truly get the feeling of stepping back in time to the 16th century when you enter this charming town.
 Then on to the Isle of Anglesey, an island steeped in history from Neolithic times to the present day.
 We shall visit Beaumaris Castle while there.
 Begun in 1295 by King Edward I, Beaumaris is possibly the most sophisticated example of medieval architecture in Britain, and for some, it is the most beautiful castle in all of Wales.
 Then out to Penmons Priory, a very tranquil spot on the eastern tip of Anglesey, the site of a monastery dating back to St Seiriol (6th c).
 A holy well on the grounds is believed to have its origins in this period.

 2nd Overnight Snowdonia